Daniele-Dondi/tanimoto_similarities/README.md

 ### NOTES:
 - Tanimoto program was moved inside a jupyter notebook
 - The program is no more limited to only 15 entries
-- Compound names compare in the heatmaps
+- Compound names appear in the heatmaps
 - Panda was removed as not essential and routines rewritten in pure python
 - Increased the resolution of outputted graphs (now ready for papers)